Lab 10: Pareto Fronts

 Key takeaways:

-3. Adaptive policies can dominate static ones — by conditioning actions on observed conditions, adaptive strategies exploit information revealed over time, achieving better trade-offs than any fixed design.
+3. Adaptive policies can dominate static ones.
+By conditioning actions on observed conditions, adaptive strategies exploit information revealed over time.

 1. Write your answers in the response boxes above.